Virtual Clinic Videos

 is a freelance writer who has written dozens of magazine

 articles and several books on model railroading.
-Bernie
+Bernie uses

-battery powered locomotives, and a microprocessor
+powered locomotives, and a microprocessor controlled

-following the history, design, construction and operation
+history, design, construction and operation of his 1/48th -

-of his 1/48th - (O) Scale model railroad depicting the U.
+(O) Scale model railroad depicting the U. S. Military

-S. Military Railroad (USMRR) Aquia-Fredericksburg line in
+Railroad (USMRR) Aquia-Fredericksburg line in 1863, and

-specializing in fine scale kits and detail parts.
+scale kits and detail parts.
 View

 Blog*